TechnionYP5777/Smartcity-Smarthouse/README.md

 If your are reviewing us during 2<sup>nd</sup>-3<sup>rd</sup> of July 2017 between 12:30-14:30 GMT+3, you can also receive live support from our team - just open an issue and we'll try to assist you.
 For more information about how to submit reviews and issues please look into [the following page](https://github.com/TechnionYP5777/Smartcity-Smarthouse/wiki/Users-Reviews-Related-Information).

 ## Contributions
 The project is developed using the `Java` programming language.
 To run the code you will need JDK 8 and the JavaFX library.

 For a better understanding of the project structure, please read the [System Overview](https://github.com/TechnionYP5777/Smartcity-Smarthouse/wiki/The-Smart-House-System-Overview) wiki page, which presents the different parts of the project.

-## Windows
+## Installation
+Please read our [Installation Guide](https://github.com/TechnionYP5777/Smartcity-Smarthouse/wiki/Installation-Guide).
+But before, make sure you have installed the required run time environment and libraries.
+- Working on **Windows**?

-To install the required run time environment and libraries, simply go to the Oracle official download pages, and download any JDK 8 release installation.
+  Simply go to the Oracle official download pages, and download any JDK 8 release installation.

-## Linux
+- Working on **Linux**?

   If installing using the `apt-get` program, run the following commands:

   `sudo apt-get install openjdk-8-jdk`

   `sudo apt-get install openjdk-8-jre`

   And the following command to install the JavaFX library:

   `sudo apt-get install openjfx`

   These three commands will install the java development kit, java runtime environment and the JavaFX library.
 Another option would be to go to the official Oracle download page, download the java binaries and do the installation manually.

-## Building the application
+## Building the application with Maven
 From the root directory, run
 `mvn clean package -DskipTests`